MERN-Organization/BrainTransactions-SV/README.md

-FYI : Managed All the Functionalities You can Check , but by mistake I Created the Whole Project in Typescript and Due to Time Shortage I was not able to Convert the Whole Project In TS , and also Manged Functionality of Multiple Image Upload but due to time shortage not able to manage Multiple Image upload fron Client Side
+FYI : Managed All the Functionalities You can Check , but by mistake I Created the Whole Project in JS and Due to Time Shortage I was not able to Convert the Whole Project In TS.